datanav/docs/technical/superoffice-hubspot.rst

 --------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Contact and a HubSpot Contact must be established.

-A new HubSpot Contact will be created from a SuperOffice Contact if it is connected to a SuperOffice Quotealternative that is synchronized into HubSpot.
+A new HubSpot Contact will be created from a SuperOffice Contact if it is connected to a SuperOffice Quote, or Quotealternative that is synchronized into HubSpot.

 Once a link between a SuperOffice Contact and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.